EQEmu/eqemu-docs-v2/docs/categories/installation/install-peq-database-editor.md

 Open the `config.php` file with a text editor and fill in your information (default values used below).

-{% hint style="success" %}
+!!! info
       If you don't know your login information, remember that you can reference it in your `eqemu_config.json` file found in your server folder.
-{% endhint %}

 ```
 /**